data-for-good-bg/data-for-good-bg.github.io/_pages/contact-bg.md

 ---
-title: Contact
+title: Контакти
 subtitle: This theme comes with a built-in contact form that's free and easy to set up.
 type: contact
 description: This theme comes with a built-in contact form that's free and easy to set up.
-lang: en
+lang: bg
 ---

-{% include components/headers/contact-page-header-lite.html %}
+{% include components/headers/contact-page-header-lite-bg.html %}